mniinio/APIOps-cycles/README.md

 * Include the right people in your discussion.
 * Format your messages.
 * Add links to you references.

-### How do you contribute

-There are multiple ways to contribute, but here's a few:

-* Tweet about the APIOps Cycles&reg; model.
-* Discuss about it in community boards to find new viewpoints (and provide link here).
-* Submit an issue (new feature or bug).
-More details about submitting issue can be found above.

 ## ABout pages